JvanKatwijk/eti-stuff/README.md

     eti-frontend -O - | eti-backend -

 If you want to run the backend there are two options,

 a. one is to take input from stdin, indicated by a "-" as command line option.

 b. if no "-" is specified on the command line, you will get a menu when starting the progra, to select a file.

-Since the software is derived from the Qt-DAB software, it supports
+Since the software is derived from the Qt-DAB software, it supports therefore
 - if so configured - the same devices, i.e. dabsticks, airspy and sdrplay (and prerecorded files of course).